GSA/digitalgov.gov/content/posts/2013-10-21-partnerships-can-add-value-to-prize-competitions.md

   - HUD
   - NASA
   - OSTP
-  - U.S. Agency for International Development
+  - US Agency for International Development
   - United States Department of Housing and Urban Development
   - USAID
   - White House Office of Science and Technology Policy